ARM-software/sbsa-acs/README.md

 ```
   - For information on the SBSA Linux application parameters, see the [SBSA ACS User Guide](docs/Arm_SBSA_Architecture_Compliance_User_Guide.pdf).

+## ACS build steps - Bare-metal abstraction

+The Bare-metal build environment is platform specific.

+To execute the Bare-metal code from UEFI Shell, checkout to [bare-metal](https://github.com/ARM-software/sbsa-acs/tree/baremetal_reference) branch of SBSA and the build steps to integrate and run the same from UEFI shell are provided in the [README.md](https://github.com/ARM-software/sbsa-acs/blob/baremetal_reference/README.md)

+For details on generating the binaries to run on Bare-metal environment, refer [README.md](platform/pal_baremetal/README.md)

 ## Security implication
 Arm Enterprise ACS test suite may run at higher privilege level.
 An attacker may utilize these tests as a means to elevate privilege which can potentially reveal the platform security assets.
 To prevent the leakage of secure information, it is strongly recommended that the ACS test suite is run only on development platforms.
 If it is run on production systems, the system should be scrubbed after running the test suite.